 The film was originally scheduled for release in fall of 1990.
 Orion Pictures delayed its release until late January 1991 so they could focus on promoting Dances with Wolves (1990) for Oscar consideration.
 This film won all five major Academy Awards, a notable exception to the conventional wisdom that films released early in a calendar year are forgotten by Oscar time.

-The events in this film occur after the events in Manhunter (1986).
+The events in this film occur after the events in Manhunter (1986), which was based on Thomas Harris' novel "Red Dragon".
 Although there are several characters common to both films, there are only two actors who appear in both movies.
-Both actors play different characters in both movies.
-Frankie Faison plays Lt.
-Fisk in Manhunter and Barney in Silence of the Lambs, and Dan Butler plays an FBI fingerprint expert in Manhunter and an entomologist in Silence of the Lambs.
+Both play different characters.
+Frankie Faison played Lieutenant Fisk in Manhunter, and Barney in this film, and Dan Butler played an F.B.I. fingerprint expert in Manhunter, and an entomologist in this film.

-The revolver that Buffalo Bill uses is a Colt Python, which is a double action.
+The revolver that Jame Gumb uses is a Colt Python, which is a double action.
 That means in the dark scene all he would have had to do was pull the trigger, he would not have had to pull the hammer back.

-In an interview John Carpenter declared his disappointment over the movie focusing so much on Clarice Starling's character and that he would have loved to direct this himself, making it "much more frightening and gripping".
+In an interview, John Carpenter declared his disappointment over the movie focusing so much on Clarice Starling's character, and that he would have loved to direct this, making it "much more frightening and gripping."

 Anthony Heald was originally cast as Roden though he initially sought the role of Dr. Frederick Chilton, a character that was written as being older than Heald.
 However, after a table reading with Jodie Foster where he filled in as Hannibal Lecter, he was then cast as Dr. Chilton.

-The real life american astronaut Alan Shepard - the first american in space - was played by both Scott Glenn and Ted Levine.
-Glenn played Shepard in the 1983 movie The Right Stuff and Levine played him in the 1998 HBO mini-series From the Earth to the Moon.
+This film features two actors that have portrayed Alan Shepard, the first American in space, Scott Glenn and Ted Levine.
+Glenn played Shepard in The Right Stuff (1983), and Levine played him in the HBO miniseries From the Earth to the Moon (1998).